lpaimen/lpaimen.github.io/mac-and-aosp.md

 [Doc: TLDR; Charge from right side port](https://apple.stackexchange.com/questions/363337/how-to-find-cause-of-high-kernel-task-cpu-usage/363933#363933)

-### Get an extra core by plugging off the external monitor
+### Get an extra core by unplugging the external monitor

 On Macbook Pro 16" 2019, under load, driving an external display reduces CPU average frequency about 400MHz (results may vary).
 That's 12.5% increase - the same as one core in 8-core machine.